 - Anti-Love Song: "Love Stinks"

-- The Band Minus the Face: Soldiered on without Peter Wolf.
+- The Band Minus the Face: They soldiered on for one last studio album after Peter Wolf left, with Seth Justman (who by that point was producing as well doing most of the songwriting) taking over as frontman.
 Not the same, although they did do the Fright Night (1985) theme song.

 - Crossdresser: Peter Wolf does this in a part of Love Stinks.